-Kislinger and Stathakopoulus asserted that Khusro was keen to withdraw across the Euphrates because he feared the approach of plague.
-The did not march east with all speed.
+Kislinger and Stathakopoulus asserted that Khusro was keen to withdraw across the Euphrates because he feared the approach of plague.31 At odds with this hypothesis, however, is the fact that Khusro did not march east with all speed.
 First, it was only after 'long consideration' (Wars II 21, 17) that he decided to cross the Euphrates, since he was uncertain about Belisarius' guarantees that he would not challenge the Persian army when it was most vulnerable during the river crossing.
 Second, rather than heading promptly east away from areas threatened by plague and towards the safety of the highlands of Adarbiganon, by choosing to march south he committed his army to spending a further month or so near the Euphrates.
 Such behaviour seems unlikely if he was seriously concerned about the approach of the plague.
 In this context, Greatrex asserts that the plague had already reached Assyria, presumably to explain why Khusro felt it necessary to continue to Adarbiganon rather than return to Ctesiphon.
 This belief is based